EighteenZi/rocksdb_wiki/PlainTable-Format.md

 ### Introduction
-PlainTable (not yet committed to master branch)  is one of RocksDB's SST file format optimized for low query latency on pure-memory or really low-latency media.
+PlainTable is one of RocksDB's SST file format optimized for low query latency on pure-memory or really low-latency media.

 Advantages:
 * An in-memory index is built to replace plain binary search with hash + binary search